Mnemonic Major System

 Now it’s your turn

 What do you think?
-Do you recognize the explanation of the Major System?
+Do you recognize the explanation of the Mnemonic Major System?
 Do you use the Major System to make it easier to remember things?
-Do you have any tips or additions you would like to share?
-Read more about the Major system here.
+Do you have any tips or additions you would like to share regarding memory techniques?

 Share your experience and knowledge in the comments box below.